-The Dark Side of The Moon became Pink Floyd's first number 1 album in the US, remaining on the chart for 741 weeks from its release in 1973.
-Fans whom have grown up with this recording have likely purchased all formats that have been available starting with vinyl, compact disc, and SACD.
+The Dark Side of the Moon became Pink Floyd's first number 1 album in the US, remaining on the chart for 741 weeks from its release in 1973.
+Fans who have grown up with this recording have likely purchased all formats that have been available starting with vinyl, compact disc, and SACD.
 For the person on the go, an eight track and cassette were available through the 70's and early 80's.

-Well, it's probably time to get out the wallet again for the Immersion box set which features the classic Studio album digitally remastered in both stereo and surround sound and presented as a limited edition featuring 6 discs of rare and unreleased audio and video material, plus a new 40 page booklet, containing original photographs edited by Jill Furmanovsky, exclusive merchandise and facsimile collectables.
+Well, it's probably time to get out the wallet again for the Immersion box set which features the classic Studio album digitally remastered in both stereo and surround sound and presented as a limited edition featuring 6 discs of rare and unreleased audio and video material, plus a new 40-page booklet, containing original photographs edited by Jill Furmanovsky, exclusive merchandise, and facsimile collectables.

 Audio enthusiasts will first want to hear the Blu-Ray version of the 2003 5.1 multi-channel mix done by James Guthrie.
-Similar to the SACD release in 2003, it presents the album in 5.1 surround sound here at 96kHz / 24bit.
+Very much like the SACD release in 2003, it presents the album in 5.1 surround sound here at 96kHz / 24bit.
 However, no distinguishable difference can be heard between these two versions.
-Most collectors will already have one of the 800,000 plus SACD copies sold, and are already familiar with this fantastic multi-channel remix.
+Most collectors will already have one of the 800,000 plus SACD copies sold and are already familiar with this fantastic multi-channel remix.
 The balance on this version is a near match to the 1973 stereo mix, but expands to fill the room making great use of all channels.
 Footsteps run around the outside, clocks and their chimes ring all around the listener, while the intro to money spreads the effects among the five main speakers.

 Included in the Immersion box set on Disc 6 is the previously unreleased 1972 early album mix engineered by Alan Parsons.
 This is a very rough mix of their most well-known release, and demonstrates how a band works through different versions of songs to finally arrive at a masterpiece.
-A few surprises include a slower version of "us and Then," several extended uses of spoken word, alternate sound effects, the and the lack of the heart beat drum at the head and tail of the album.
+A few surprises include a slower version of "us and Then," several extended uses of spoken word, alternate sound effects, the and the lack of the heartbeat drum at the head and tail of the album.
 However, the most shocking difference is a series of spoken words over the "Great Gig in the Sky," that accompany Richard Wright's dynamic piano solo that closes side one of this classic release.
 At a later session, Parsons invited singer Clare Torry, a regular at Abbey Road to embellish the piece.
-The band explained the concept behind the album, but was unable to tell her exactly what she should do.
+The band explained the concept behind the album, however, was unable to tell her exactly what she should do.
 In a few short takes on a Sunday night Torry improvised a wordless melody.
-Apparently she was initially embarrassed by her exuberance in the recording booth, and wanted to apologise to the band—only to find them delighted with her performance.
+Apparently, she was initially embarrassed by her exuberance in the recording booth and wanted to apologize to the band—only to find them delighted with her performance.
 Her takes were then selectively edited to produce the version used on the track.
 The final releases include Torry's vocals and a couple of clips from the spoken words which are mixed down allowing the piano and vocals to really take the front.

-Also of note is the second compact disc featuring The Dark Side Of The Moon performed live at Wembley in 1974, a film on both DVD and Blu-Ray of Pink Floyd Live In Brighton 1972, and Concert Screen Films which were played to audiences during the Dark Side of the Moon tour on a large backdrop screen.
+Also of note is the second compact disc featuring The Dark Side of the Moon performed live at Wembley in 1974, a film on both DVD and Blu-Ray of Pink Floyd Live in Brighton 1972, and Concert Screen Films which were played to audiences during the Dark Side of the Moon tour on a large backdrop screen.
 The concert screen films really place the listener at the concert, excepting there are no live shots of the band playing along with the footage, and since these were only played for specific portions of the album, they amount to excerpts from a listening perspective.
-Regardless, the concert screen films are very interesting as they extend the beginning of the album using the heart beat along with sound effects for "Speak to Me," which leads into "Breathe."
+Regardless, the concert screen films are very interesting as they extend the beginning of the album using the heartbeat along with sound effects for "Speak to Me," which leads into "Breathe."
 Likewise, the films demonstrate the state of technology used in filming in an age where digital graphics literally didn't exist.

-The Dark Side of the Moon Immersion box set is really an unnecessary purchase for listeners whom already have the 2003 multi-channel hybrid SACD, and are primarily interested in the best surround sound mix.
+Still, The Dark Side of the Moon Immersion box set is really an unnecessary purchase for listeners who already have the 2003 multi-channel hybrid SACD and are primarily interested in the best surround sound mix.
 However, for fans who are interested in the changes between the earlier mixes, the differences between the quad and 5.1 mixes, along with live concert films, and concert screen films, the Immersion box set is a must have lavish box set that will be enjoyed for years to come.